OSInside/kiwi/doc/source/quickstart.rst

 For running test cases, the preferred method is to use Tox.
 The Tox execution environment can be used to run any kind of target, tests are just one, documentation is another one.
-Refer to tox.ini for more details
+Refer to :file:`tox.ini` for more details.

 .. code:: bash